harisont/formal-to-some-extent-notes/Semantics.md

 The __principle of compositionality__ is the following:

-> The meaning of a complex expression is determined by the meanings of its constituent expressions and the rules used to combine them
+> The meaning of a complex expression is determined by the meanings of its constituent expressions and the rules used to combine them.

 ## Lexical relations between words